Marker-Inc-Korea/AutoRAG/docs/source/tutorial.md

 If you had issues with the `config.yaml` file, you can modify the `config.yaml` file in the trail folder and run the code below.

-Run below code at CLI, then AutoRAG automatically restart evaluate.
+Run below code at CLI, then AutoRAG automatically restarts the evaluation.

 ```bash
 autorag restart_evaluate --trial_path your/path/to/trial_folder